-"A non-routine situation that necessitates prompt action, primarily to mitigate a hazard or adverse consequences for human life, health, property or the environment.
+"A non-routine situation or event that necessitates prompt action, primarily to mitigate a hazard or adverse consequences for human life, health, property or the environment.

-This includes nuclear and radiological emergencies and conventional emergencies such as fires, release of hazardous chemicals, storms or earthquakes.
+This includes nuclear and radiological emergencies and conventional emergencies such as fires, releases of hazardous chemicals, storms or earthquakes.

-This includes situations for which prompt action is warranted to mitigate the adverse effects of a perceived hazard."

-16.2.
-As defined in GSR Part 7 [15], a nuclear or radiological emergency is:
+- This includes situations for which prompt action is warranted to mitigate the effects of a perceived hazard" [15]. - 16.2.
+A nuclear or radiological emergency is: